-I have a few tips to offer families preparing for a lifestyle newborn session that will hopefully help narrow down your options and make you feel confident in your choices.
+Here’s a few tips that will hopefully help narrow down your options and make you feel confident in your wardrobe choices.

 Stay away from…

-...bold and bright warm tones like apple red and bright orange, as they are just too harsh for the setting and will not compliment baby's already rosier skin.
-Light will reflect those colors onto skin when everyone is cuddled close.
-If those colors are your jam, add them in as accessories!
+- Super bold and bright tones like apple red, bright orange, and hot pink as they are just too harsh for the setting.
+If those colors are part of your personal style, add them in as accessories!

 What about baby?

-Now, given the fact that lifestyle photography doesn't involve artful covering of certain areas with little burrito poses, I do suggest having a neutral or solid swaddle (I try to bring a few of mine in case you don't have any) and a neutral diaper cover or cloth diaper on hand.
-The diaper cover or cloth diaper just ensures that in unswaddled shots, we don't have Elmo or the Pampers logo or a blue stripe that screams "I just peed" staring back at you in your images.
-You'll thank me.
+Given the fact that lifestyle photography doesn’t involve artful covering of certain areas with little burrito poses, I do suggest having a neutral or solid swaddle and/or a neutral diaper cover/cloth diaper on hand.
+The diaper cover or cloth diaper just ensures that in unswaddled shots, we don’t have Elmo or the Pampers logo or a blue stripe that screams “I just peed” staring back at you in your images.

 The movement test

-The bent over test: if I bend over-- like picking baby up from his crib or leaning over the kids on the floor, am I still covered to a point I feel comfortable?
+- The bending test: if I bend over– like picking baby up from his crib or leaning over the kids on the floor, am I still covered to a point where I feel comfortable?

 - The standing test: do I feel good just being me in this outfit without having to make adjustments with every move?